orbt/StyleMirror/README.md

 * `Aggregator`: Utility for aggregating a collection of CSS files (with media types).
 * `ResourceScanner`: Utility for scanning a CSS file for other resources linked via `url(path/to/resource.png)`.
+* `LinkedResourceFetcher`: Subscribes to the resource materialize event and scans CSS resources for other linked resources to materialize.

 Installation using Composer
 ---------------------------